jrgenerative/fixed-wing-sim/README.md

 ```
 Results are shown [here](#lti_results).

 The resulting linear systems correspond to the ones derived in [[2]](#caughey) (see Sect.
 5.2 and Sect.
-5.3), except that they are defined coordinate system of the standard body-fixed reference frame and not according to the equilibrium axes.
+5.3), except that they are calculated for the coordinate system of the standard body-fixed reference frame and not in the reference frame of the equilibrium axes.

 ## <a name="results"></a>Results